rpi900/packages/rpi900/README.md

 The DNT900 line discipline module is compiled specificically for the kernel currently in use.
 Upgrading your kernel (as sometimes occurs during `sudo pacman -Syu`) will cause the module to no longer be found.
 Counter this by rebuilding and reinstalling the *rpi900* package (be sure to reboot with the new kernel first).

-Alternatively you can hold back kernel upgrades by adding `IgnorePkg = linux-raspberrypi linux-raspberrypi-headers` to your `/etc/pacman.conf` file.
+Alternatively you can hold back kernel upgrades by adding `IgnorePkg = linux-raspberrypi linux-raspberrypi-headers` to the `[options]` section of your `/etc/pacman.conf` file.

 Package Contents
 ================